Deng Yingchao: Personal life

-Personal life
+In 1919, Deng Yingchao met Zhou Enlai, who was six years older than her, during the May Fourth Movement.
+The two married on August 8, 1925.
+That same year, Deng discovered that she was pregnant for the first time.
+Worried that pregnancy would affect her work and revolutionary activities, she secretly terminated the pregnancy without telling Zhou Enlai.

-Deng and Zhou had no children of their own.
-However, they adopted several orphans of "revolutionary martyrs", including Li Peng, who later became the Premier of the People's Republic of China.
+In 1927, Deng experienced a difficult labor.
+The use of forceps caused severe injury to the baby's skull, and the child, a boy, died shortly after birth.
+The couple never had any children afterward.
+Nevertheless, they adopted several orphans including those of CCP members who died during conflicts, such as Li Peng, who later became the Premier of the People's Republic of China.

 Death and legacy

 Statue of Zhou and Deng in the Memorial to Zhou Enlai and Deng Yingchao in Tianjin.

-After retiring, Deng Yingchao's body gradually weakened; especially in 1990, she was admitted to the hospital five times because of colds and pneumonia; in August 1991, she began to suffer from renal failure and became unconscious several times.
+After retiring, Deng Yingchao's health declined.
+In 1990, she was admitted to the hospital five times because of colds and pneumonia.
+In August 1991, she began to suffer from renal failure and became unconscious several times.

-At 6:55 am on July 11, 1992, Deng Yingchao died in Beijing Hospital at the age of 88.
+At 6:55 am on 11 July 1992, Deng Yingchao died in Beijing Hospital at the age of 88.
 After cremation, her ashes were scattered in the same place where Zhou Enlai's ashes had been scattered.
 The official Party evaluation of her is "a great proletarian revolutionary, politician, famous social activist, staunch Marxist, outstanding leader of the party and the country, pioneer of the Chinese women's movement, and highly respected chairman of the Sixth CPPCC".

 There is a memorial hall dedicated to her and her husband in Tianjin (天津周恩來鄧穎超紀念館).